yuvrajsharmaaa/HACKINDIA-SPARK-3-BACARDI-SPRINTERS/README.md

    - Ensure you have MetaMask installed and configured.
    - Use the app to register or verify your home’s unique features on the blockchain.

+## Contributing
+We welcome contributions from the community.
+If you’d like to contribute, please fork the repository, create a new branch, and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

+## Contact
+If you have any questions or need further assistance, feel free to open an issue or reach out via email.

+---

+Thank you for checking out ArchDo Bacardi Sprinters!
+We hope this tool makes your home improvement projects safer and more efficient.